nuwave/lighthouse/docs/.github/README.md

 - Node 8+
 - Yarn

-Then, start Vue Press on development mode (with hot reloading).
+Then, start Vue Press in development mode (with hot reloading).

     cd docs/
     yarn